Healing Strategies:

 surgeon why you need your lymph nodes tested.
 The answer will probably be one of

 the following: "It's standard procedure, "We need to stage you."
-"If there is cancer in the
+"If there is cancer in

-nodes we will remove it."
+the nodes we will remove it."

 All of the above statements are true.
-Most patients get this procedure done because it is
+Most patients get this procedure done because

 Are there any safety issues with a sentinel lymph node biopsy?